 Cultivation: Hop-Hornbeam adapts to many different situations, including those with full sunlight to light shade, moist to dry conditions, and soil containing loam, clay, or rocky material.
 This tree is slow to develop and its wood is strong and hard.

-Range & Habitat: This common tree can be found in all counties of Illinois (see Distribution Map), where it is native and fairly common.
-Typical habitats include mesic to dry deciduous woodlands, woodland edges, limestone glades, rocky wooded slopes, and abandoned fields.
+Range & Habitat: This tree can be found in all counties of Illinois (see Distribution Map), where it is native and fairly common.
+Typical habitats include mesic to dry deciduous woodlands, woodland edges, limestone glades, rocky wooded slopes, edges of cliffs, and abandoned fields.
 Hop Hornbeam is usually found in upland woodlands.
-It is sometimes cultivated as a lawn tree.
+It is uncommonly cultivated as a lawn tree.

 Photographic Location: Crystal Lake Park in Urbana, Illinois, at the top of a wooded slope.

 Comments: Another common name of this tree is Ironwood.
-It is easy to identify Hop Hornbeam from its attractive and persistent hop-like fruits.
+It is easy to identify Hop Hornbeam (Ostyra virginiana) from its attractive and persistent hop-like fruits.
 In Illinois, its closest relative is another medium-small tree, Carpinus caroliniana (American Hornbeam).
 This latter tree has very smooth bark on its trunk, even when it is fully mature.
-The fruiting structure of American Hornbeam is quite different from the inflated sacs of Hop Hornbeam; the nutlets of American Hornbeam are subtended by 3-cleft bracts that are flat and open.
+The fruiting structures of American Hornbeam are distinct from the inflated sacs of Hop Hornbeam; the nutlets of American Hornbeam are subtended by 3-cleft bracts that are flat and open.